What you need to know

 Web developers design and create websites.
 They are responsible for the look of the site.
 They are also responsible for the site’s technical aspects, such as its performance and capacity, which are measures of a website’s speed and how much traffic the site can handle.
 In addition, web developers may create content for the site.

-About 1 in 6 web developers worked in the computer systems design and related services industry in 2016.
-About 1 in 6 were self-employed.
-Others worked in industries including publishing, management consulting, and advertising.
+Some web developers work in the computer systems design and related services industry.
+Others are self-employed.
+Still others work in industries including publishing, management consulting, and advertising.